ericselin/dotfiles/README.md

 Things that should still be done:

-- [ ] i3: Screen brightness keybinding: make a binding similar to the volume controls, and create a wrapper script around the screen brightness file (in /usr?) - this requires an udev rule to add write permissions for regular users
+- TODO sway: Screen brightness keybinding: make a binding similar to the volume controls, and create a wrapper script around the screen brightness file (in /usr?) - this requires an udev rule to add write permissions for regular users
-- [ ] i3status: Add support for nicer looking emojis
+- TODO swaybar: Add support for nicer looking emojis
+- TODO sway: create locking with idle lock as well

-### `dmenu` and `rofi` - menus for everything
+### `bemenu` - menus for everything

-Currently, `dmenu` is in use for launching apps.
-It is minimal, which is great, and can be used for many things. `rofi` is more extensible and has more "stuff", e.g. plugins for searching the web from within rofi and selecting emojis.
+Currently, `bemenu` is in use for launching apps.
+It is minimal, which is great, and can be used for many things. `wofi` is more extensible and has more "stuff", e.g. plugins for searching the web from within rofi and selecting emojis.

 For editing files in this repo, there is now a Win+c shortcut that opens up a menu of committed files for editing in vim.

-Things that would be pretty awesome to implement in the menu, coupled with an `i3` keyboard shortcut:
+Things that would be pretty awesome to implement in the menu, coupled with an `sway` keyboard shortcut:

-- Switch monitor
+- TODO bemenu: Switch monitor
-- Emoji picker
+- TODO bemenu: Emoji picker

 ### `Firefox` - the developer browser